Items in New York Heritage are organized into collections, which provide additional context for understanding their significance and meaning.

 The Ingraham P. Smith Collection consists of forty-five letters and two medical documents, written during the Civil War.

-Historic photographs of people, architecture, and local landscapes in Irvington, NY.
+Historical photographs of people, events, buildings, and landscapes in Irvington, NY.

 Images and documents from the downtown era of the College and its predecessors, Ithaca Conservatory of Music and the Ithaca Conservatory and Affiliated Schools.
 It provides a unique view of downtown Ithaca in the first half of the 20th century.